 - Improves ease-of-use: Night Vision devices can offer grab-and-go convenience so that you can pick them up and be out observing virtually immediately.
 Similarly, it can be much quicker to set up a lighter telescope and mount set up with an NV device, over a large heavy telescope.
 Many enthusiastic astronomers will have huge reflecting telescopes (some as big as a grown adult) which they may love, but they certainly aren’t ‘grab-and-go’ and aren’t for the vast majority of people who may love to look at the night sky but have nowhere, or no desire, to own and store such large and cumbersome equipment.

-- Real-time viewing: You are able to observe astronomical objects in real-time that would not be possible otherwise.
-There is a related pursuit called Electronically Assisted Astronomy (EAA) where the image from a telescope is displayed on a laptop or similar device, but at a delay and requiring power sources and cables.
+- Real-time viewing: You are able to observe astronomical objects in real-time which would not be possible otherwise.
+There is a related pursuit called Electronically Assisted Astronomy (EAA) where the image from a telescope is displayed on a laptop or similar device but at a delay and requiring power sources and cables.

-- Faster astrophotography imaging: Imaging with a night vision astronomy setup allows you to capture images in real time that would otherwise require long exposures of minutes, hours or even mulitple nights.
-They also need processing afterwards to bring out the detail.
+- Faster astrophotography imaging: Imaging with a night vision astronomy setup allows you to capture images in realtime that would otherwise require long exposures of minutes, hours or even multiple nights.
+They also need processing afterward to bring out the detail.
 Night vision astrophotography can be done – and usually is – with a smartphone camera and is instant.
-It also cuts the extra cost and inconvenience of an addition camera as part of the set up.
+It also cuts the extra cost and inconvenience of an additional camera as part of the setup.